nesl/ice40_examples/README.md

 sudo make install
 ```

-Note: As an alternative to NextPNR abovr, you could installed the older Arachne-PNR for place and route:
+Note: As an alternative to NextPNR above, you could install the older Arachne-PNR for place and route:
 ```
 git clone https://github.com/YosysHQ/arachne-pnr.git arachne-pnr